microsoft/datashaper/javascript/tables/docs/tables.api.md

 // @public (undocumented)
 export function getDate(value: string): Date;

-// Warning: (ae-forgotten-export) The symbol "papaParser" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "arqueroParser" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getParser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function getParser(options?: ParserOptions): typeof papaParser | typeof arqueroParser;

 // Warning: (ae-missing-release-tag) "getters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public